Noob0799/BasicChatInterface/README.md

 # Basic Chat Interface
-This is a webapp developed using React and Context API.
+This is a webapp developed using React and Redux Toolkit.
 It provides a basic chat interface, where you can see existing users who have already texted you, find existing users to text, add new users to text and delete existing user chats.
 ### Live webapp link: https://noob-chat-interface.netlify.app/

 ## Assumptions: